Skip to contents

 #> Signif. codes: `*' confidence band does not cover 0

 What’s most interesting is just how little code needs to be written here.
-The only new code required is the ppe::covid_attgt
+The pte_default function handles the unconfoundedness-type identification strategy directly, with no custom attgt_fun required.

 Example 3: Empirical Bootstrap